simonmichael/hledger/MANUAL.markdown

   Look for the cause of the failure near the end of the output.
 If it's not apparent, try again with `-v2` or `-v3` for more verbose output.

-- **cabal fails to reconcile dependencies.**
+- **cabal fails to resolve dependencies.**
-  This could be related to your GHC version: hledger requires at least GHC 6.10 and `-fwebyesod` requires 6.12 or greater.

-    Also, it's possible for cabal to get confused, eg if you have installed/updated many cabal package versions or GHC itself.
+  It's possible for cabal to get confused, eg if you have installed/updated many cabal package versions or GHC itself.
 You can sometimes work around this by using cabal install's `--constraint` option.
 Another (drastic) way is to purge all unnecessary package versions by removing (or renaming) ~/.ghc, then trying cabal install again.

 #### Usage issues